flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

         wwwwwwww-wwww-wwww-wwww-wwwwwwwwwwww

-2. You need also to retrieve the Password from the Azure Key Vault with Azure CLI using the following command:
+2. You need also to retrieve the Password from the Azure Key Vault with Azure CLI using the following command:</p>
 **Azure CLI 2.0:** az keyvault secret show --vault-name "AzureKeyVaultName" --name "PasswordSecretName" --query value -o tsv  </p>
 For instance: